Agile O'Day 2020

 @agilecampania – #agileoday2020

-Disciplined Agile: Optimizing your Business Agility by Choosing your Way of Working (WoW) by Mark Lines
+Disciplined Agile: Optimizing your Business Agility by Choosing your Way of Working (WoW)

 We like to say that agile teams own their own process by choosing their way of working, their “WoW.”
 This of course is easier said than done because there are several aspects to WoW.
 First, our team needs to know how to choose the appropriate lifecycle for the situation that we face.
 Should we take a Scrum-based approach, a SAFe approach, a lean/Kanban-based approach, a continuous delivery approach, or an exploratory/lean startup approach?
 Second, what practices should the team adopt?
 How do they fit together?
 When should we apply them?
 Third, what artifacts should the team create?
 When should they be created?
 To what level of detail?
 Finally, how do we evolve our WoW as we experiment and learn?